 Students successfully transition from the ELL program when they meet the exit criteria of Proficient (L4-L5) on ELPA21 The school district provides additional academic support to students who need it for two years after scoring at a level 4/5 or Proficient and exiting from the program.
 Parents/guardians and classroom teachers or school counselors are encouraged to contact one of the ELL Specialists to review the transitional or Proficient student’s academic progress and needs for additional services.

+Our Certified EL Support staff have successful classroom experience and are endorsed in ELL content & evidence based pedagogy.
+Our classified ELL Specialists are all highly trained with many years of teaching/support experience.
 They are able to support students and parents/guardians with English, Russian, and Spanish.
-Whenever needed, they are able to access interpretation/translation for most of the primary home languages of our parents/guardians through regional contacts, community agencies, universities, other school districts, or online support through Pacific Interpreters.
+Whenever needed, access interpretation/translation for most of the primary home languages of our parents/guardians through regional contacts, community agencies, universities, other school districts, or online support through Pacific Interpreters.